A synthesis of the thought of Eric Gill (1882-1940), sculptor, stone mason, wooden engraver:

 Drudgery is not inherent in the nature of the work, ‘of itself’, but in the sub-human conditions consequent upon commercialism, industrialism, and the abnormal growth of cities.

-One thought on “Eric Gill on holy work”
+One response to “Eric Gill on holy work”